Once a loan shark, now a debt counsellor

 It was only days later that he realised the pain had disappeared.

-He said: "That's when I became a Christian and decided to go from harassing others to helping those who are on the receiving end."
+"That's when I became a Christian and decided to go from harassing others to helping those on the receiving end," he said.

-It was his past as a gang member that has influenced the way Mr Wong helps others to settle their loan-shark woes today - tactics which are known to be a little "unconventional".
+It is his past as a gang member that has influenced the way he helps other people to settle their loan-shark woes today - tactics that are known to be a little "unconventional".

-However, he said, loan sharks today have changed tactics.Most hide behind anonymous or overseas numbers and never take him up on his offer to meet him to negotiate.
+But he said loan sharks today have changed tactics.Most hide behind anonymous or overseas numbers and never take him up on his offer to meet and negotiate.

-"They've changed tactics, so I have to change mine as well.
-For now, my advice is to ignore them, and cut off all contact, even if it means changing your contact number and laying low for awhile," said Mr Wong.
+"They have changed tactics, so I have to change mine as well.
+For now, my advice (to borrowers) is to ignore them and cut off all contact, even if it means changing your contact number and lying low for a while," said Mr Wong.